jeffrey-garcia/demo-spring-security/README.md

 ### <a name="Solution"></a> Solution
 - Enable CORS to enforce cross-origins read/write/form-post only for allowed domain
-- Enable login session using spring-session and Redis to allow scaling
 - Enable CRSF token for root/sub-domains
+- Enable login session using spring-session and Redis to allow scaling (by default the CSRF token is stored inside the HTTP session, and the HTTP session is replicated over all the backend instances)

 <br/>